Ameek94/BOBE/docs/source/glossary.rst

       A Gaussian Process variant that assumes the function varies primarily along axis-aligned subspaces, making it more efficient for high-dimensional problems.

    Surrogate Model
       A computationally cheap approximation of an expensive function, used in optimization to guide the search.
-In JaxBo, Gaussian Processes serve as surrogate models.
+In BOBE, Gaussian Processes serve as surrogate models.

    Weighted Integrated Posterior Variance (WIPV)
       An acquisition function that weights the integrated posterior variance by the posterior probability, particularly useful for evidence estimation.